 Online education is a very unique and financially viable option for people who want quality education on a cheaper budget.
 Not only do you save on the satellite expenses (books, room and board, travel), but you also get to tailor courses around your schedule.
 This opens up wider options to take just a few classes at a time, for instance, while you hold a part-time job to fund your schooling.

 This directory of the cheapest online colleges in America has two important features.
 In addition to being able to see what colleges will let you take classes from home, you can add an extra layer of financial clarity to this research by sorting schools based on your budget.
 Financial aid and scholarships are also available for online students, so there is much more potential to limit the amount of borrowing you need to do in other areas.

 Are Cheap Online Colleges Diploma Mills?

 Any institution that attempts to offer you a degree for free, or at a suspiciously low rate, should be handled with caution.
-Affordable online colleges should also be held to the same standards and scrutiny that you would apply to a traditional school search.
+Online schools should also be held to the same standards and scrutiny that you would apply to a traditional school search.
 Do research on accreditation.
-Look into the professors who are behind low cost college courses–do they hold doctorate degrees?
+Look into the professors–do they hold graduate degrees?
 Have they done research or significant work in the area you want to study?